 The network also features an open-access repository, the Commons Open Repository Exchange.
 CORE allows users to preserve their research and increase its reach by sharing it across disciplinary, institutional, and geographic boundaries.
 Developed in partnership with Columbia University's Center for Digital Research and Scholarship, CORE is underwritten by a grant from the National Endowment for the Humanities' Office of Digital Humanities.

-The Humanities Commons team at the Modern Language Association consists of:
+The Humanities Commons team consists of

 Contact the team at firstname.lastname@example.org.